johnearlelevado/GitHubUsers/README.md

 # GitHubUsers

-### Bonus Requirements done:
+### Bonus Features:

-1. Empty views such as list items (while data is still loading) should have Loading Shimmer aka Skeletons ~ https://miro.medium.com/max/4000/0*s7uxK77a0FY43NLe.png resembling final views.
+1. Empty views such as list items (while data is still loading) have Loading Shimmer aka Skeletons ~ https://miro.medium.com/max/4000/0*s7uxK77a0FY43NLe.png resembling final views.
-2. Exponential backoff must be used when trying to reload the data.
+2. Exponential backoff used when trying to reload the data.
-3. MVVM pattern should be used.
+3. MVVM pattern is used.
-5. The app has to support dark mode.
+5. The app supports dark mode.

 ### Tech stack
   - Retrofit2